braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 ![The "View By Principles" tab with the number of excess permissions listed for each principal.]({% image_buster /assets/img/android/push_integration/create_a_service_account/select-excess-permissions.png %})

-Review the current permissions listed for the selected role.
+Now you can review the current permissions assigned to your selected role.

 ![The list of current permissions assigned to the selected role.]({% image_buster /assets/img/android/push_integration/create_a_service_account/review-permissions.png %}){: style="max-width:75%;"}